 - Try the following organization diagram + a README file recommended by Northeastern University Library

-- How to name your digital stuffs (except for scripts)
+- How to name your digital stuff (except for scripts)

 I will exclude well-known Google Scholar, and Microsoft Academic Search from the list because these are not indexing services and do not exclude predatory journals and conferences.

-Web of Science is excluded because this requires subscription.
-But your school should usually have the subscription.
+Web of Science is excluded because this requires a subscription.
+But your school should usually have a subscription.
 And its citation report is probably the most reliable service to find impactful journals.

 - Dimensions AI Provide a better full picture of how the publications are connected with others and other domains

 - Leiden Manifesto for research metrics “10 principles to guide research evaluation”.
-This is about addressing current issues in publication evaluuation
+This is about addressing current issues in publication evaluation.

 - Think.
 Check.
-Submit A neat website helps researchers choose the right trustworthy journals or conferences to publish through a well-organized questionnaire
+Submit A neat website that helps researchers choose the right trustworthy journals or conferences to publish through a well-organized questionnaire.

 - Journal Citation Reports aggregates the meaningful connections of citations